joshcomley/Overengineer/_posts/2015-12-20-updating-a-visual-studio-2015-template-asp-net-5-web-application-from-rc1-to-rc2.md

 For this to work in `RC2`, you'll need to add a new environment variable to be sure your `env` *is* `Development`.
 Go to your project properties, click on the `Debug` tab and add an `Environment Variable` called `ASPNET_ENV` with a value of `Development`:

 ![2015-12-20 16_27_01-Photos.png]({{site.baseurl}}/media/2015-12-20 16_27_01-Photos.png)

+## hosting.json

+Finally, RC2 expects a `hosting.json` file to be in the root of your project.
+This file configures how your application will be hosted.
+Create a file with that name and the following contents:

+{% highlight json %}
+{
+  "server": "Microsoft.AspNet.Server.Kestrel"
+}
+{% endhighlight %}

+This `hosting.json` will use Kestrel to serve your app, as you can see.

 Now your application should run as expected.
 Enjoy!